chaseruskin/orbit/docs/src/user/creating_channels.md

 1. Create a new repository along with a remote configured for it to allow pushing and pulling.

-2. Add an orbit configuration file at the root of the repository called `config.toml`:
+2. Add an Orbit configuration file at the root of the repository called `config.toml`:
 ```
 $ touch config.toml
 ```

-1. Add a new entry in the `[[channel]]` array for the configuration file:
+3. Add a new entry in the `[[channel]]` array for the configuration file:
 ``` toml
 [[channel]]
 name = "remote-chipyard"
 description = "Remote registry of available ip"
 ```

-1. Specify the directory where data for published ip should exist within the repository:
+4. Specify the directory where data for published ip should exist within the repository:
 ``` toml
 [[channel]]
 # ...
 root = "./index"
 ```

-1. Set up synchronization hooks for this channel such that users that have this channel configured can seamlessly get updates using `orbit --sync`:
+5. Set up synchronization hooks for this channel such that users that have this channel configured can seamlessly get updates using `orbit --sync`:
 ``` toml
 [[channel]]
 # ...